sergey-koba-mobidev/ai_diary/README.md

 ## Architecture
 - use Langchain as framework to connect LLM with python
-- use Ollama as LLM
+- use Gemini as LLM
 - use Postgres as Vector DB and DocStore

 ## Getting started